Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 ## Our requirements

-Since our workflow engine is able to process some complex logic, we want to help our customers to build easily a workflow with a Workflow builder.
+Since building a workflow could be quite technical and hard without right informations on the used data, our Workflow builder had to guide our customers and provide them useful insights on invalid behavior or on data structure.

 To be as flexible as possible and build strictly valid workflow we wanted to have strict definition of our vertices (we call them node), what configuration do they need, which output do they produce if they are data nodes...